flaviarodrigues2/llms-misinformation-analysis-pt/README.md

   - AI-generated texts based on narrative prompts using GPT-4o, Mistral Large, and Llama 3.3 70B.

 - **Linguistic Analysis Tools**:
-  - [LIWC] for psychological and stylistic categories
+  - [LIWC](https://github.com/LaCAfe/LIWC2015pt) for psychological and stylistic categories
-    - This project uses the [LIWC2015 Portuguese dictionary](https://github.com/LaCAfe/LIWC2015pt).
+    - This project uses the LIWC2015 Portuguese dictionary.
-    - The dictionary file itself is not included in this repository.
+    - The dictionary file itself is **not included** in this repository.
 Users must download it from the official source and update the path in the code.
-  - [SAGE] for sparse additive generative modeling
+  - [SAGE](https://github.com/jacobeisenstein/SAGE/tree/master/py-sage) for sparse additive generative modeling
+    - For theoretical background, see [Eisenstein, Ahmed & Xing (2011)](https://www.cs.cmu.edu/~epxing/papers/2011/Eisenstein_Ahmed_Xing_ICML11.pdf).

 - **Detection Evaluation**:
-  - Tested a pre-trained misinformation classifier on both human and AI-generated content.
   - This work evaluates the best-performing misinformation detection model proposed by [Afonso & Rosas (2024)](https://github.com/ro-afonso/fake-news-pt-eu), based on an XGBoost classifier.
+  - The model, originally trained on the *fake-news-pt-eu* dataset, was applied to both human-written and LLM-generated texts to assess its ability to detect AI-generated misinformation.

 ---